github/docs/content/admin/enterprise-management/increasing-storage-capacity.md

   $ sudo parted /dev/xvdg mkpart primary ext4 50% 100%
   ```
 3. Run the `ghe-upgrade` command to install a full, platform specific package to the newly partitioned disk.
 A universal hotpatch upgrade package, such as `github-enterprise-2.11.9.hpkg`, will not work as expected.

+    Once the `ghe-upgrade` command successfully completes, most system services will automatically terminate.

   ```shell
   $ ghe-upgrade PACKAGE-NAME.pkg -s -t /dev/xvdg1
   ```
+4. As the root user, using an editor of choice, edit the file `/etc/fstab` and change the UUID for the `/` mount point to the UUID of the new root drive, which can be obtained from command `sudo lsblk -f`.
-4. Shut down the appliance:
+5. Shut down the appliance:
   ```shell
   $ sudo poweroff
   ```
-5. In the hypervisor, remove the old root disk and attach the new root disk at the same location as the old root disk.
+6. In the hypervisor, remove the old root disk and attach the new root disk at the same location as the old root disk.
-6. Start the appliance.
+7. Start the appliance.
+8. Ensure system services are up and running before "[releasing the maintenance mode](/enterprise/{{ currentVersion }}/admin/guides/installation/enabling-and-scheduling-maintenance-mode)."